sharovatov/sharovatov.github.io/e/2024-01-teams-groups-processes.md

 Traditional ways of working in project management and software engineering involve breaking projects or problems into individual tasks, assigning them to their respective disciplines to work on **independently**, and then merging the finished work together. **MENTION TIM!!!!**  Tim Ottinger explains the inherent problems of such an approach in his ["Scatter-gather" piece](https://www.industriallogic.com/blog/scatter-gather/) from the productivity perspective, but I believe that effort coordination is so inefficient partly because it reduces the team to a group.

 Remember, one of the characteristics of a team is interdependence?
 Independent work is exactly what describes a group.
-A hunting team will only be able to kill a mammoth if they do it altogether.
+A hunting team will only be able to kill a mammoth if they do it together.
 See my article on [mob programming](https://qase.io/blog/mob-programming/).

-- manager defines the processes for the team to work
-- Manager providing individual feedback during regular 1-1s influences the individuals instead of the team doing that themselves, or manager helping the whole team to find a way to resolve issues within the team themselves
-- In the extreme form — micromanagement

-### Efforts coordination done by the manager

 Trust is fundamentally based on autonomy, as [research indicates](https://www.jstor.org/stable/30034987) that controlling behavior is interpreted as a lack of trust and an infringement on individual autonomy.